PrefectHQ/prefect/docs/tutorial/tasks.md

     get_repo_info()
 ```

-Running the flow in your terminal will result in something like this:
+Running the flow in your terminal results in the following:

 <div class="terminal">
 ```bash